BladeRunnerJS/scaling-js-apps/overview/teams.md

 pair programming.
 However, we're going to be learning a lot in a short space of time and two heads will be better than one at problem solving.

+Each team should choose a 'company' name.
+There are 4 to choose from, each team should have a different name.

+- Deckard and Sons
+- Pris Ltd.
+- Gaff Industries
+- Electric Sheep Plc.

-*Come up with a team name and add your team name and GitHub usernames to the Google Doc*.
+*Add your team name and GitHub usernames to the Google Doc*.